If your Volkswagen steering angle sensor is not calibrated, the traction control light and steering wheel warning lights to come on, and in some ca

 Press the unlock button on the remote control.

-- Get inside the car and start the car by pressing the START button with the tip of the keyfob.
-If that doesn't work, keep the keyfob next to the steering column then press the START button.
+- Get inside the car and start the car by pressing the START button with the keyfob's tip.
+If that doesn't work, keep the keyfob next to the steering column, then press the START button.

 The key that is not being recognized by the vehicle.

 Try manually starting your VW by following the instructions above.
-If you still can't start the engine with the second key, the key itself could be damaged.
-Each kay has a build-in transponder inside which could be damaged.
-Or the key has lost synchronization with the vehicle and the key may need to be programmed.
+If you still can't start the engine with the second key, the key could be damaged.
+Each kay has a build-in transponder inside, which could be damaged.
+Or the key has lost synchronization with the vehicle, and the key may need to be programmed.